Advertisement

 • Salt

-For the fresh salsa, blend tomatillos, cilantro, serrano pepper, salt, and chopped onion until well combined.
-Taste and adjust seasoning with more salt if needed.
+Blend the tomatillos, cilantro, serrano pepper, salt, and chopped onion until everything is combined.
+Taste and adjust with more salt or another piece of serrano.
+That’s it.
+Five minutes, done.

-• Tostadas: finish each tostada with a spoonful of it.
+• Tostadas: finish each one with a spoonful.

-• Sopes, there is no such thing as a perfect bite of a sope without a good salsa.
+• Sopes: there is no such thing as a perfect sope without a good salsa.

-• Crispy potato tacos: these tacos go perfectly well with both types of salsa verde.
+• Crispy potato tacos: go perfectly with both versions.

-• Chilaquiles, use the cooked salsa to assemble your tortilla chips (totopos)
+• Chilaquiles: use the cooked version to assemble your totopos.

-• If you don’t have a Vitamix or another high-powered blender, no worries!
-Just chop the onion and tomatillos into large chunks and roughly chop the cilantro before blending.
+• No high-powered blender?
+Chop the onion and tomatillos into chunks and roughly chop the cilantro before blending.

 Two glass jars filled with green salsa verde sit on a light-colored marble surface.
 One jar, showcasing raw tomatillo salsa verde, has a wooden spoon inside, while the other jar is taller and lidless.
 Nearby, a wooden spoon with salsa and a green chili pepper rest on a light gray cloth against the plain white background.

-Mexican Salsa Verde – Two Ways: Fresh & Cooked
+Mexican Salsa Verde, Two Ways: Fresh and Cooked

 Alejandra Graf